 User controlled, private, and secure

-Easily exchange between ETH, ERC-20 tokens, and many other crypto-assets right within the wallet
+Easily exchange between XRP and many other crypto-assets right within the wallet

 Edge is a secure, easy, and private way to use, store, trade, and exchange crypto-assets.
-Many solutions either leave you on your own to fend for yourself or require you to give up control and privacy.
+Many solutions either leave the responsibility of security completely on yourself, or require you to give up control and privacy.
 At Edge we make sure you’re always in control of your money and information while also providing the tools necessary to protect yourself from us, others, and your own mistakes.

 Edge has rich functionality, a battle-tested security architecture, and the industry’s best customer support.
 You’re never alone, but always independent with Edge.